Breast Center at MedStar Good Samaritan Hospital

-- Radiation therapy using the most advanced image guided therapy.
+- Radiation Therapy: using the most advanced image-guided therapy, including a linear accelerator

-- Comprehensive breast surgical services, including intraoperative radiation therapy, oncoplastic and reconstructive surgery
+- Breast Surgery: comprehensive breast surgical services, including intraoperative radiation therapy and oncoplastic and reconstructive surgery

-- Clinical trials program, including targeted therapy and immunotherapy
+- Clinical Trials: offering various programs, including targeted therapy and immunotherapy

-- Patient and family support services, including a survivorship program, cardio-oncology, geriatric oncology, social work, financial counseling, and transportation
+- Support Services: patient and family support services, including a survivorship program, cardio-oncology, geriatric oncology, cancer rehabilitation, social work, financial counseling, and transportation

 When determining where to go for a second opinion, here are some questions to keep in mind.

 - How much experience do the physicians at the facility have—how many patients have they treated each year and how many times is each treatment performed?

 - Are the physicians properly trained to diagnose and treat your form of cancer—do they have board certification?